alexthiery/otic-reprogramming/docs/_docs/lmx1a_downstream.md

 all_dat <- rbind(res_up, res_down, res_remain)

 # Write all data as a csv
-cat("This table shows the differential expression results for all genes when comparing Sox8 overexpression and control samples (Sox8 - Control)
+cat("This table shows the differential expression results for all genes when comparing Lmx1a_E1 and Sox3U3 samples (Lmx1a_E1 - Sox3U3)
 Reads are aligned to Galgal6 \n
 Statistics:
 Normalised count: read counts adjusted for library size
-pvalue: unadjusted pvalue for differential expression test between Sox8 overexpression and control samples
+pvalue: unadjusted pvalue for differential expression test between Lmx1a_E1 and Sox3U3 samples
-padj: pvalue for differential expression test between Sox8 overexpression and control samples - adjusted for multiple testing (Benjamini and Hochberg) \n \n",
+padj: pvalue for differential expression test between Lmx1a_E1 and Sox3U3 samples - adjusted for multiple testing (Benjamini and Hochberg) \n \n",
     file = paste0(output_path, "Supplementary_2.csv"))
 write.table(all_dat, paste0(output_path, "Supplementary_2.csv"), append=TRUE, row.names = F, na = 'NA', sep=",")
 ```